As Tears Go By (film): Plot

 Wah is a mob enforcer in Mong Kok who primarily deals with debt collection.
 His hotheaded and overambitious friend and protégé, Fly, is less successful, often disrespected and frequently causes trouble.
 One day, Wah receives a call from his aunt, informing him that his younger cousin Ngor, who works at her family's restaurant on Lantau Island, is visiting Mong Kok for a doctor's appointment and will be staying with him briefly.

 Soon after Ngor arrives, Wah leaves to help Fly collect a debt.
 After the job, Wah goes to see his girlfriend, Mabel, who dumps him as he had become increasingly uncaring, and informs him that she had aborted his baby.
 Wah stumbles home angry and drunk, and when Ngor tries to console him, he becomes aggressive and threatens to throw her out.
-The next morning, Wah apologizes to Ngor and offers to take her out to a movie to make up for his behavior.
+The next morning, Wah apologizes to Ngor and offers to take her out to a movie to make up for his behaviour.

 In order to pay off a loan from a fellow gangster, Tony, Fly makes an unreasonably high bet in a game of snooker.
-Realizing there is no chance he can win, he makes a run for it with his younger brother Site.
+Realising there is no chance he can win, he makes a run for it with his younger brother Site.
 After being chased through the streets, the two are severely beaten by Tony's gang.
 As Wah and Ngor are about to leave for the movie, Fly and Site arrive.
 Wah and Ngor treat their wounds, and Ngor starts to question Wah's line of work.
 The next day, she returns to Lantau, leaving Wah a note asking him to come to visit someday.

 Wah meets with Tony to settle Fly's debt.
 Unable to pay the interest on the debt, Wah robs the establishment Tony is hired to protect.
 Insulted by the gambit, Tony takes his grievance to Uncle Kwan, the mob boss, who forces Tony and Wah to reach a compromise.
 Afterwards, Kwan tells Wah to get Fly under control before he gets himself killed.
-Conceding that Fly is not cut out for mob work, Wah gets him a legitimate job selling fishballs from a food cart.
+Conceding that Fly is not cut out for mob work, Wah gets him a job selling fishballs from a food cart.